reactivesw/Order/docs/design.md

 the placed order.
 Each time a new order is placed, a `orderNumber` will be generated which will be shown to customer, here is the rule:

-1. use `UUID` class to generate a unique long number, like: 4770411127678978567.
+1. use `UUID` class to generate a unique long number, ie. `UUID.randomUUID.getLeastSignificantBits`

+2. the return value of `getLeastSignificantBits` may be negative, so and with `Long.MAX_VALUE` to ensure it is positive

-2. convert value generated above to string and save it to `orderNumber`
+3. convert value generated above to string and save it to `orderNumber`

 ## 3. Workflow

 ## 4. Event Design